 The court may order an unallocated alimony and support order, which combines the alimony and child support amounts, and which is tax deductible to the payor and tax includible to the payee, only if such order is made prior to December 31, 2018.
 26 U.S.C. § 71(c)(1).
 Accordingly, provided the order does not fix an amount attributable to child support, the entire amount can be taxable to the recipient and tax deductible to the payor.
 26 U.S.C. § 71(c)(1).
 The portion of the unallocated alimony and support order that is related to a contingency regarding a child will lose its tax preferential treatment.
 26 U.S.C. § 71(c)(2).
 Such contingencies would include a child “attaining a specified age, marrying, dying, leaving school, or a similar contingency.”
 26 U.S.C. § 71(c)(2)(A).
 Reductions in the unallocated alimony and support that occur within six months of one of the contingencies will result in the reduction being treated as child support.
 26 C.F.R. § 1.71-1T, A-18.

-An alimony order entered prior to 2019 retains is tax deductible and tax includible status.
+An alimony order entered prior to 2019 retains its tax deductible and tax includible status.
 The court has the ability, in a modification of such orders even after 2019, to retain the tax status of such alimony orders.

 For a more thorough discussion of the tax ramifications of alimony, see Chapter 18, § 18.07, below.